Content of this article:

 Step 9.
 Wait for the final result.

 Now, you finish upgrading your Windows 10 32 bit.
 Please go to Settings> Update & Security> Windows Update, and click the Check for updates button to download and install the latest updates as well as missing drivers.
+Recently, Microsoft released Windows 10 21H2 feature update that focuses on productivity, management and security.
+The following are its main features:

 Note: This operation can also be applied to upgrade Windows 7 32 bit to 64 bit, upgrade Windows 8 32 bit to 64 bit, upgrade Windows 11 32 bit to 64 bit.